 I currently use Neovim, with the vim-go plugin.
-If you do not have a favourite text editor, Visual Studio Code is a high-quality and customisable editor that has a well-maintained plugin for Go.
+Visual Studio Code has a well-maintained plugin for Go.
 Both of these editors are provided free of charge.
 If you would prefer to use an IDE, JetBrains offer GoLand as a commercial product.

 Git for Version Control

 If you do not already use version control, you should install Git on your system.
 Git is now effectively the standard version control tool for developers.

 Version control is obviously vital for collaborating with other programmers.
 It also enables you to efficiently copy your application to other systems for testing, deployment and backup.